finnito/Science/content/12phy/as91523/markdown/doppler-effect.md

 - $v_{w} \pm v_{s}$ means, in words, __the velocity of the wave relative to the source__
 - If the source is moving in the same direction as the wave (approaching), the wave appears to be moving away slower relative to the source, so we must __subtract__
-- If the source is moving away from the wave (receeding), the wave appears to be moving away faster relative to the source, so we must __add__
+- If the source is moving away from the wave (receding), the wave appears to be moving away faster relative to the source, so we must __add__

 ---